opvia/product-challenge/README.md

 #### Any questions

-If you have any questions, or anything is unclear please email Jack at `jack.rans@opvia.bio`
+If you have any questions, or anything is unclear please email Jack at `will@opvia.io`